-This can be tricky since Greg clearly likes to be on the offensive, but I’ve found that interviewers who lead with random, huge, bizarre questions are compensating for the fact they don’t really like having a normal conversation.
+This can be tricky since Greg clearly likes to be on the offensive, but I’ve found that interviewers who lead with random, huge, bizarre questions compensate for the fact they don’t really like having a normal conversation.
 So.
 Have one.

 Influence: Low to medium.
-Greg believes his value is high, but it’s likely the rest of his team know who you figured out with his first question.
+Greg believes his value is high, but it’s likely the rest of his team knows who you figured out with his first question.
 He’s a mental bully.

 Now we’re getting into some tricky personalities.
 Slick Steve is probably not a part of the engineering organization.
 He’s the product manager or some other Marketing denizen.
-This means that he doesn’t natively speak engineering, but as part of the strategic portion of the organization, he routinely talks to a lot of people, so he can wing it.
-He’s read this article and he knows that you’re trying to gather information.
+This means that he doesn’t natively speak engineering, but as part of the strategic portion of the organization, he routinely talks to many people, so he can wing it.
+He’s read this article, and he knows that you’re trying to gather information.
 He’s a tough nut to crack.